tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 TBD: New Classes
 	TBD: create Consumable Class with Food and Drink child classes TBD Create cheese and bottle of wate and stale bisuits as obj (conditional event on biscuits)
+	IDEA: Create Machine class
+		- Complex machines have at least 2 inputs (vs. doors)
+		- Control Panel is a machine
+		- Have 'help machines'
+		- Logic, outcomes, & descriptions live in machine - button just starts, levels just set values
+		- Machine obj also includes list of 'controls' (3x levers and button)
+		- (For fun, baking machine should have lever to start and buttons to set values)
 	TBD: Create class LeverSetVal and objects left_lever, middle_lever, right_lever
 		TBD: Create method pull()
 			TBD: set lever value based on up or down (start down; down = 0)